leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 Now we have our model.
 Next, we define our data module.

 ## **3. Defining the data module**
 We define the data module that loads, preprocesses, and tokenizes the data.
 To make it modular and compatible with various pLMs, we use the huggingface `AutoTokenizer` as input so that the appropriate model-specific tokenizer can be passed.
-It also use `preprocess_fn` as an optional input to handle any model-specific quirk (e.g. for ProtBert model, a function that adds a space between amino acids) inside the data module.
+It also uses `preprocess_fn` as an optional input to handle any model-specific quirk inside the data module.
 We return the training, validation and optional test datasets as Huggingface `Dataset` objects, within a single `DatasetDict` object.

 ```python
 from typing import Optional, Callable, List